Mamacruz

-Mamacruz is a 2023 Spanish-language comedy drama film directed by Patricia Ortega which stars Kiti Mánver.
+Mamacruz is a 2023 Spanish-Venezuelan comedy-drama film directed by Patricia Ortega and written by Ortega and José Ortuño.
+It stars Kiti Mánver.

 Plot

 The plot concerns about the rediscovery of an old woman's long-forgotten sexuality and desire.

 Cast

 Production

 Initially developed by Ortega in her native Venezuela, the project did not manage to persuade potential co-producers to work in the country.
 Upon a meeting of Ortega with Olmo Figueredo at 2019 Rome's MIA Market, the project eventually moved across the Atlantic to Spain.
 The screenplay was penned by Ortega alongside José Ortuño, who helped to adapt the script to a "Sevillian idiosyncrasy".

-A Spanish-Venezuela co-production, the film was produced by La Claqueta PC, Mamacruz AIE, and Pecado Films alongside Mandrágora Films, with the participation of Canal Sur Radio y Televisión, support from ICAA, and help from A.A.II.CC.
+A Spanish-Venezuelan co-production, the film was produced by La Claqueta PC, Mamacruz AIE, and Pecado Films alongside Mandrágora Films, with the participation of Canal Sur Radio y Televisión, support from ICAA, and help from A.A.II.CC.
 Shooting locations included Seville.

 Release

 Selected for the 'World Cinema Dramatic Competition' slate, Mamacruz premiered at the 2023 Sundance Film Festival on 20 January 2023.
 Filmax swooped on international rights to the film in advance of its world premiere.
+It also made it to an out-of-competition slot of the official selection of the 68th Valladolid International Film Festival for its European premiere.
+It opened in Spanish theatres on 27 October 2023.